 Thrive: The Third Metric to Redefining Success and Creating a Life of Well-Being, Wisdom, and Wonder by Arianna Huffington

-This text helps you to reconsider how you’re living life, how you’re defining it for yourself and evaluate if you are doing what you want to do for yourself.
-If you’re a wife, mother, daughter, professional, it doesn’t matter.
+This text helps you reconsider how you’re living life, define it for yourself, and evaluate if you are doing what you want to do for yourself.
+If you’re a wife, mother, daughter, or professional, it doesn’t matter.
 How you define success can have a huge impact on the decisions you make.
-Backed by research, Arianna Huffington helps us understand how to thrive in today’s ever-changing world
+Backed by research, Arianna Huffington helps us understand how to thrive in today’s ever-changing world.

 Reading this book helped me redefine my meaning for success and focus more on building wealth than riches.Jacqueline from ParentPortfolio.com .

-Books not only provide an escape from reality and allow us to delve into new topics or worlds, but they can also have a profound effect on how we think, see and feel about the world around us.
+Books not only provide an escape from reality and allow us to delve into new topics or worlds, but they can also profoundly affect how we think, see and feel about the world around us.

 These inspirational books for women have helped countless others and could help you too!
-No matter what you’re working on, take the time to get some inspiration from books such as these.
+No matter what you’re working on, take the time to get inspiration from books like these.
 They can be life-changing.